fgroupindonesia/downloader/readme.md

 ###### it is a library that helps you to download and show the progress bar within Java Swing

 ## English Tutorial Text
-The usage is quite simple, what you have to prepare is:
+The usage is quite simple, what you have to prepare are:
 1) JProgressBar
 2) Source (URL or AbsolutePath)
 3) Target Directory (for saving purpose)